samraHanif0340/samraHanif0340.github.io/_portfolio/data_pipeline.md

       - RTSPLINK=rtsp://184.72.239.149/vod/mp4:BigBuckBunny_175k.mov
     networks:
       - zookeeper_dockerNet
-        # To ensure that the containers in different docker-compose files communicate with each other,
-        # we place them on the same network.
-The full network name from 'kafka-zookeeper-mongo' docker-compose
+        # To ensure that the containers in different docker-compose files communicate with each other, we place them on the same network.
+The complete network name is 'zookeeper_dockerNet'.
+It is derived by joining the name of the folder from which the network originates (i.e., zookeeper) and the name of the network (i.e., dockerNet).
-        # file is 'kafka_zookeeper_mongo_dockerNet'.
     privileged: true

 networks: